lujaynmegally1/globalpartners-analytics/docs/pipeline-setup.md

 This guide walks through the full setup of the GlobalPartners AWS data pipeline from scratch — every resource, configuration, and credential needed to reproduce the environment.

+⚠️ Orchestration Note: This setup guide documents the implementation using AWS Step Functions for orchestration.
+Following SME review, AWS Glue Workflows is the recommended orchestration tool for this pipeline's scope (all steps are Glue-native), and Apache Airflow (MWAA) is the recommended path at production scale.
+Step Functions remains functional but is noted here as a learning point.
+See [`docs/architecture.md`](docs/architecture.md) for full rationale.

 ---

 ## Prerequisites